vapaj/ksf-user-service/README.md

 The app uses [Reagent](https://reagent-project.github.io/) and [Bootstrap](https://getbootstrap.com/) for styling.

+The app is generated with [Leiningen Reagent template](https://github.com/reagent-project/reagent-template) and [Leiningen](https://leiningen.org/) is also used as a tool for managing the app.

 ## Development mode

 When running the app in development mode, the use of `figwheel` is couraged.